veikkos/chester/README.md

 ## What it does ##

-Chester does play several ROM-only and MBC1 games pretty well.
-It supports in-game saving for battery backed MBC1 cartridges.
+Chester does play several ROM-only, MBC1 and MBC3 games pretty well.
+It supports in-game saving for battery backed MBC1/MBC3 cartridges.
 Its accurate CPU instruction implementation passes Blargg's CPU instruction tests.

 ## What is it missing ##

-Sounds, accurate instruction and memory timing, accurate timers, configurable buttons, support for many cartridge types, windows resize, full GPU accuracy...
+Sounds, (very) accurate instruction and memory timing, (very) accurate timers, configurable buttons, full support for many cartridge types, window resize, full GPU accuracy...
 And many other things.

 ## Dependencies ##